Basilique Notre-Dame de Bonsecours: Design

-Godefroy had been a textile manufacturer before becoming a priest, and had experience with other building projects.
+Godefroy had been a textile manufacturer before becoming an ordained Catholic priest, and had experience with other building projects.

-His fund raising efforts were helped by his close friendship with the future cardinal Gustave Maximilien Juste de Croÿ-Solre, archbishop of Rouen.
+His fundraising efforts were helped by his close friendship with the future Archbishop of Rouen, Cardinal Gustave Maximilien Juste de Croÿ-Solre.

 The architect Jacques-Eugène Barthélémy(fr) may have had a background in engineering.

 He had worked on partial reconstructions, but this was the first new church he had built.

 It is not known who trained Barthélemy as an architect, but he had sketched churches around France, including Reims Cathedral.

 He did not obtain approval for his design from the government's Conseil des batiments civils, which rejected Gothic designs for other proposed churches at the time.

 He made his design before Eugène Viollet-le-Duc first published his Gothic architectural theories in 1844, and before the Corps des architectes diocésains was established in 1848.